zlsa/piper-archer/README.md

 Normal-mapped instrument panel.
 Currently flyable (all six major instruments are in place).
 Throttle quadrant and yokes are animated, as are all gauges.

-## Model: _1/5_ (Animated gear)
+## Model: _2/5_ (Animated gear)

 _The model is currently medium-poly, with about 3 verts per 90 degree round corner on the model._

-The engine area is a bit wonky (incorrect shape).
 The door is modeled (but not animated).
 The gear is modeled and animated with proper reflective materials.

 # License

-CC0
+Will be CC0 when released; currently GPLV2 due to some audio.

 # Contact